Will Self-Quarantining Increase Your Electricity Use?

 Time-of-use plans have grown popular over the last few years and in some cities, it’s become the default.
 Each provider and plan is different, but generally, peak hours are from 4-9 pm.
 This is when you’ll want to minimize energy use as much as possible to reduce the cost.

 The cheapest time to use energy is during super off-peak hours, which are often from 12-6 am.
-Most people don’t burn the midnight oil, but you can still take advantage of the low energy rates by scheduling the dishwasher to kick on after midnight or starting a load of laundry right before going to bed.
+Most people don’t burn the midnight oil, but you can still take advantage of lower energy rates by scheduling the dishwasher to kick on after midnight or starting a load of laundry right before going to bed.

 Adjust Your Sleep/Wake Schedule